-This enormous increase in production has come at a cost to people and planet.
 The global food system - defined as the complex web of societal and economic factors influencing the production, distribution and consumption of food - is the biggest driver of global environmental change (GEC) and is responsible for an estimated 60% of global terrestrial biodiversity loss, 24% of greenhouse gas (GHG) emissions, 33% of degraded soils and 20% of overused aquifers (UNEP 2016).
-As such, the focus in industry, government and civil society, is largely trained to the question of how we can maintain food production whilst drastically reducing agriculture's contribution to climate change and biodiversity loss.
+As a result, industry, government and civil society, is trained to the question of how we can maintain food production whilst drastically reducing agriculture's contribution to climate change and biodiversity loss.
 According to the 2018 IPCC report 'Special Report: Global Warming of 1.5C' we must decrease our carbon emissions globally by 50% by 2030 if we are to limit global warming to 1.5C (IPCC 2018).
 This link between climate, GEC and agriculture has in part, led to the term 'climate-smart agriculture', which offers an approach and set of ideas aimed at reducing agriculture's negative impacts on the climate.